OpenDSA/OpenDSA/RST/en/PIFLA/PDA.rst

 state that they are currently in.
 This restricts what languages they can recognize.

-Consider what even the addition of the ability to make use of a single counter variable can do.
+Consider what adding the ability to make use of just a single counter variable can do.
 For example, it is easy to recognize the language of balanced parentheses with a counter.